PeterDrake/drakepedia/development_tools/intellij_idea.md

 - Project, which gives you an overview of all of your files.
 - Run, which shows the console output (if any) for the current program.
 - Structure, which shows the methods in your current class in alphabetical order.
 No more scrolling through the code!
-## Additional Resources
+## Resources
-### Online
 - You can get a list of hotkeys from the `Help` menu (`Keymap Reference`).
 Weirdly, one of the most useful hotkeys (`F1` to get documentation on the method or class under the cursor) isn't on this list.
 - If you installed the Features Trainer, there is a `Learn` option on the left side of the IntelliJ window; this links to several tutorials.
 (If you missed that during installation, go to `IntelliJ IDEA` | `Preferences` | `Plugins` and install `IDE Features Trainer`.)
 - [JetBrains tutorials](https://www.jetbrains.com/idea/documentation/)
 ## Questions
 1. :star: In what directory do program files generally live?
 1. :star::star: How do you stop a running program (e.g., one that has gone into an infinite loop)?
-1. :star::star: You have a data file that your program is going to read.
+1. :star::star::star: You have a data file that your program is going to read.
 Where should you put that file?
 ## Answers
 1. `src`
 1. Click on the red square at the left of the `Run` tool window.
 Alternately, `Run` | `Stop` (or use the indicated hotkey).